Books Like ACOTAR — 7 Must-Read Picks

 Jennifer L. Armentrout • 2020

 A Maiden — sheltered, forbidden, destined for sacrifice — and the guard who was never supposed to want her.
 Jennifer L. Armentrout writes with the same addictive, tension-filled prose as Maas.
 The world is original, the slow burn is exquisite, and the series grows darker with each book.
+This specifically satisfies ACOTAR readers who loved the sense of a heroine constrained by a role she didn't choose — Armentrout builds that same pressure before releasing it in ways that feel genuinely earned.

 The Cruel Prince book cover